runelite/runelite/.github/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to contribute to runelite, please join our [Discord](https://discord.gg/ArdAhnN) server.
+If you have questions about how to contribute to RuneLite, please join our [Discord](https://discord.gg/ArdAhnN) server.

 ## <a name="issue"></a> Found an Issue?